digitalyoshixi/zettelkasten/content/Philosophy/Jeff McMahon Drug Thought Experiment.md

 	- Aphrodisiac
 	- Increases fertility during ovulation
 	- High probability of damaging egg such that any child that is conceived will be disabled
-- Disability induced by this drug allows you to live, but most parents would rather not let their child have it
+- Disability induced by this drug allows them to live, but most parents would rather not let their child have this disability
 # Responses
 - It is wrong to take this drug for your own pleasure
 - It is wrong to cause disabilities ([[Causing Disability Thought Experiment]])